P2PModels/wallofshame-frontend/docs/docs/roadmap.md

 !!! important "As a user I want to see the summary of each case represented by a marker so I can understand in depth the situation and empathize."
     -   A list of cards shows up when a marker is clicked.
-    -   Each card has the following fields: random nickname, type of case, proffesion, company name & description in a dropdown
+    -   Each card has the following fields: random nickname, type of case, proffesion, company name (only if a min number of cases have been reported) & description in a dropdown
     -   The list disapears when the close button is clicked.
     -   The data is loaded from the blockchain.